MelodicCrypter/Robust-Node-Scaffolding/README.md

 <br>

 # Getting Started
 Just clone this repo inside your project directory and then install all its dependencies.
-This repo uses Yarn, however, if you will use NPM just delete the yarn.lock then *'npm install'*.
+This repo uses Yarn, however, if you will use NPM, delete the yarn.lock then *'npm install'*.

 <br>